The Truth Of An NBA Life

 This is also a time to look over some film because, during a busy NBA season, there might only be a few hours to scout the next opponent.

-After the shoot around, around lunchtime, the players are on their own in many ways to get ready their way for the night game.
+After the shoot-around, during lunchtime, the players are on their own in many ways to get ready their own way for the night game.